duckietown-ethz/proj-lf-adaptive/matlab_simulator/README.md

 This simulator was developed to test different control architecture and have a general idea of what results to expect.

 To run the simulator just run the `main.m` file after setting the desired values for the initialization variables that can be found in the top part of the code.
 To use the Adaptive Controller set the variable `adaptive_on = true`.
+After running the main a plot will show the position on the Duckiebot on the chosen map.
+In the bottom left corner you will find some options for showing other graphs and useful visualizationto at your convenience.

 ## Settings